adulfan/devstak_d8/provisioning/roles/drupal/README.md

 # Drupal

-This is a role to install and configure Drupal inside the host VM according to your project standards and needs.
+This is a role to install and configure Drupal inside the guest VM according to your project standards and needs.

 * https://www.drupal.org